-The Federal government requires that the University must have the social security or Tax Identification Number information to issue a 1098-T form.
-If we do not have this information on file complete and submit the IRS Form W-9S to Enrollment Services no later than January 3.
+The Federal government requires that the University must have the Social Security or Tax Identification number information to issue a 1098-T form.
+If this information is not on file, please complete and submit the IRS Form W-9S to the Enrollment Services no later than January 3.

 Frequently Asked Questions